 $290

-The Enlightened Equipment Enigma 20 is the backpacking quilt that converted thousands of sleeping bag loyalists into quilt users, and after extensive testing we understand why.
+The Enlightened Equipment Enigma 20 is the backpacking quilt that converted thousands of sleeping bag loyalists into quilt users, and the research makes it clear why.
 At 22 ounces with 850-fill-power DownTek water-resistant down, the Enigma delivers warmth equivalent to sleeping bags weighing 30 to 36 ounces.
 The weight savings alone justify the switch for any hiker who has agonized over shaving ounces from their pack.
-But the Enigma is not just light — it is genuinely comfortable, with a generous cut that allows natural sleeping positions without the restrictive mummy-bag compression that wakes you up at 2 AM.
+But the Enigma is not just light, it is genuinely comfortable, with a generous cut that allows natural sleeping positions without the restrictive mummy-bag compression that wakes you up at 2 AM.

 Enlightened Equipment builds every Enigma to order in their Minnesota facility, which means you choose your shell fabric color, temperature rating, fill weight, and length.
 This customization is the Enigma's superpower and its biggest limitation.
 You get a quilt tailored to your exact specifications, but you wait four to six weeks for delivery.
 Plan ahead and you are rewarded with a quilt that fits your body and your camping style precisely.
 The draft collar seals warm air around your neck and shoulders, solving the primary complaint most people have about quilts versus sleeping bags.